ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 There are two deployment options -- centralized or distributed/decentralized deployment.

-Below we will list the requirements for either option and indicate the differences between partially and fully persistent data storage where required.
+Below this document will list the requirements for either option and indicate the differences between partially and fully persistent data storage where required.

 ### 7.5.1 BPI Storage: Centralized Deployment